CodeZipline/project-2/README.txt

 SET UP:
-    A file .env must be made with the desired endpoint ports for each server to know and pull from the operating system.
+    A file .env must be made with the desired endpoint PORTs,(B_ORIGIN_PORT) for each server to know and pull from the operating system.
 DOCKER:
     Due to usage of relative paths inside the go files, the Dockerfile build must be called within the directory to function.
         Commands: